Seeing Stars: Hollywood Award Ceremonies

 The American Music Awards show is broadcast live on network TV each year.
 It attracts the biggest names in the music business, who appear live on stage as performers, presenters, recipients, and/or hosts.
 This show isn't really about awards so much as it is about musical performances (acceptance speeches are limited to 45 seconds).
 Hosts for the annual show have included Elton John, Whitney Houston, Aretha Franklin, Glen Campbell, Sean "P. Diddy" Combs and Natalie Cole.

 And believe it or not, you can attend this annual star-studded night of live entertainment as part of the audience.
 Tickets don't come cheap, but they are available to the general public.
-Tickets are sold through TicketMaster.
-Seats on the floor are costly, priced at about $225, but balcony seats are only around $35 each, a paltry sum to pay to see the best musical performers in the nation.
+Seats on the floor are costly, priced as high $650, but seats in the back are only around $135 each, a relatively small sum to pay to see the best musical performers in the nation.
 (The money raised goes to a charity, the National Music Foundation).

 Performers on the 2007 show included Maroon 5, Avril Lavigne, Mary J. Blige, Celine Dion, Queen Latifah, Alicia Keys, Rascal Flatts, Lenny Kravitz, Fergie, Duran Duran, Sugarland, Chris Brown, Daughtry, the Jonas Brothers, Rihanna, Nicole Scherzinger, and will.i.am.